astrochili/vscode-defold/README.md

 There are `.gitignore` and `.gitattributes` files that should help your git to work more correctly with your Defold project.

 ### Formatting

-To configure formatting rules edit `.vs-code/lua-format.config` according to [this style options](https://github.com/Koihik/LuaFormatter/blob/master/docs/Style-Config.md).
+To configure formatting rules edit `.vscode/lua-format.config` according to [these style options](https://github.com/Koihik/LuaFormatter/blob/master/docs/Style-Config.md).

 ## Tasks